 Strong, handsome, and very, very jowly?
-That’s a boxer.
-While boxers can look intimidating at first, once you get to know them, their playful, affectionate, enthusiastic personality shines through.
-Read on to learn more about this popular breed, from boxer dog facts to their impressive hunting and working history to their insatiable need for snuggles.
-We’ll help you decide whether a boxer dog is right for you.
+That’s a Boxer.
+While this breed can look intimidating at first, once you get to know them, their playful, affectionate, enthusiastic personality shines through.
+Read on to learn more about this popular breed, from Boxer dog facts to their impressive hunting and working history to their insatiable need for snuggles.
+We’ll help you decide whether this dog is right for you.

 - Origin: Germany

 - Barking/howling level:

 - Good with kids: yes

 - Easy to groom: